OctavioFurio/Fractal_Generator_in_C-/README.md

 ![fractal (1)](https://user-images.githubusercontent.com/103672525/196289510-8a7fbc12-0581-4069-90d1-80b1155c5a06.png)

-The image above is 1000x1000 pixels and is a render three hundred iterations of the Mandelbrot formulas.
+The image above is 1000x1000 pixels and is a render of three hundred iterations of the Mandelbrot formulas.

 ## Install

-To install, download the files in the LibBmp folder, and fractal.cpp (the main program), and save them in the same directory.
+To install, download the files from the LibBmp folder, and fractal.cpp (the main program), and save them in the same directory.

 That's it!
 To compile and run, simply call g++ or your compiler of choice using the three files.
 In g++, the command is as follows: